Why Aren't Hydrogen Cars More Popular?: Top 6 Barriers Explained

 Hydrogen requires specialized storage equipment that adds to its upfront and ongoing costs.
 This ties into the element’s low volumetric energy density, requiring pressurized storage and transportation to be logistically feasible.

-The two most common hydrogen storage methods are in compressed gas or cryogenic liquid states.
+The two most common hydrogen storage methods are compressed gas and cryogenic liquid states.
 Lowering hydrogen to a brisk -253°C allows it to carry more energy within a small space.
 The main shortcoming is the expensive equipment and energy required to maintain the cold, pressurized chamber.

 Hydrogen’s reputation was marred early in its development by the infamous 1937 Hindenburg disaster.
 Though hydrogen as a fuel source has come a long way, a general distrust still lingers for some.

-While hydrogen can fuel specialized internal combustion engines, modern interest is in fuel cells, a technology safer than gasoline and diesel fuels.
+Fuel cell technology is even safer than gasoline and diesel fuels.
 They produce less heat, require more oxygen to ignite, and emit only water vapor as a byproduct.

-Thankfully, the public is slowly recognizing hydrogen’s potential and taking an interest in its continued development.
+Thankfully, the public is recognizing hydrogen’s potential and taking an interest in its continued development.

 The Path Forward for Hydrogen Adoption